 Nodes are related to other nodes via one or more edges.

-Nodes that that can reach themselves again (by traversing the graph in a single direction) indicate the graph has a cycle.
+Nodes that that can reach themselves again (in a single direction) indicate the graph has a cycle.

 A given edge can be directed or undirected.